-- 1) A procedural irregularity under the University policy or procedures that affected the hearing outcome. - 2) New evidence that was not reasonably available through the exercise of reasonable diligence at the time of the hearing that could affect the outcome of the matter. - 3) The University Conduct Board Member/Hearing Officer(s) had a conflict of interest or bias for or against an individual party that affected the outcome of the matter.
+- 1) A procedural irregularity under the University policy or procedures that affected the hearing outcome. - 2) New evidence that was not reasonably available through the exercise of reasonable diligence at the time of the hearing that could affect the outcome of the matter. - 3) The University hearing board member/hearing officer(s) had a conflict of interest or bias for - or against a referred party that affected the outcome of the matter.